Jhoffm15/Project2/analysis.md

 they are not stored in the .bmp or if they are I'm not worried about it.

 I cant get a dissassembler to work on my host computer.

+because I made it and I know how to find the key it would be easy to see the varaiables used to create the key. then  I could just make my own program to generate the key using the created .bmp